nickyiliwang0000/h/projects/project-03.md

 -   Student was able to effectively identify a technical challenge
 -   Student did not go over time

+## Peer Code Review

+Part of your mark for this project will be from a Peer Code Review.
+You will be given a rubric and a review partner once the project has been handed in.
+You will take one hour in class time to sit together and deliver your feedback to each other.
+At the end of the hour you will be asked to grade your partner's review of your code.
+Both their review of your code and their evaluation of your review will be included in your mark for this project.

+### Why is code review important?

+[Here is a resource](https://github.com/HackerYou/bootcamp-notes/blob/master/stuff-you-need-to-know/resources-and-cheat-sheets/code-review-best-practices.md) to find out more about how code reviews in the professional world and why they are important to practice.

+### What should I look for in a good review?

+You are looking for an opportunity to imporve your code and be exposed to new ways of thinking.
+You should evaluate your partner's review of your code according to these three criteria:

+Did they ...

+1. Deliver a Clear and Thorough Review
+2. Ask Open Ended Questions
+3. Provide Positive and Constructive Criticism

+You will be given a chance to make any further comments about their review as well (this feedback will be given to them directly and not filtered).

 ## Submitting your project

 1. Remove any unneeded files from the project.